Plan Your Shanghai Trip

 Three modern skyscrapers with distinctive designs rise against a partly cloudy sky, viewed from a low angle. -copyright-moving-jack.
 Com

-12. Have Dinner at The Fellas or Captain’s to watch the light show at night
+12. Have Dinner at The Fellas or Captain’s

 These two restaurants have perfect views of the light show that happens every night (6 pm to 10 pm).
 The food is actually delicious, too.
 I’ve been to The Fellas countless times.
 It’s honestly pretty spectacular and one of the world’s most impressive light shows.